runlikeforrestgump/emacs/README.md

 <p><code>C-/</code>, <code>C-x u</code>, and <code>C-_</code> all do the exact same thing (<code>C-x u</code> and <code>C-_</code> are aliases for <code>C-/</code>).
 According to the Emacs manual, <code>C-x u</code> was created as an alias for beginners, since it's easier to remember ('u' stands for "undo").
 It's also bound to <code>C-_</code> because typing <code>C-/</code> on some text terminals actually enters <code>C-_</code>.</p>

 <p>If you keep invoking the undo command, then you'll keep undoing earlier and earlier changes.
 To quote the Emacs manual "Any command other than an undo command breaks the sequence of undo commands.
 Starting from that moment, the entire sequence of undo commands that you have just performed are themselves placed into the undo record, as a single set of changes.
-Therefore, to re-apply changes you have undone, type <code>C-f</code> or any other command that harmlessly breaks the sequence of undiong; then type <code>C-/</code> to undo the undo command[, thus performing a redo].
+Therefore, to re-apply changes you have undone, type <code>C-f</code> or any other command that harmlessly breaks the sequence of undoing; then type <code>C-/</code> to undo the undo command[, thus performing a redo].
 If you want to resume undoing, without redoing previous undo commands, use <code>M-x undo-only</code>.
 This is like <code>undo</code>, but will not redo changes you have just undone."</p>

+<p>Basically, to redo something, you undo its corresponding undo.</p>

 <p>The undo command applies only to changes in the buffer; you can't use it to undo cursor motion.</p>